spearman/nixto/README.md

-# NixOS Utils
+# `nixto`

-> `nixto` command-line utility
+> NixTOol command-line utility

-This derivation installs an executable bash script called `nixto` into the path that accepts various subcommands for common operations such as searching for packages or querying system configuration.
+This derivation installs an executable bash script called `nixto` into the path that accepts various subcommands as shortcuts for common operations such as searching for packages or querying system configuration.

 ## Installation